Rosika Schwimmer: Later life

 Having been denied citizenship, Schwimmer became stateless and remained so throughout the remainder of her life.
 She proposed that the Women's International League for Peace and Freedom host a conference to address the issue of a lack of nationality.
 The event was held in Geneva in 1930 and she drafted a plan for world citizens to be internationally recognized.
 Because of poor health, which included complications from diabetes, and an inability to work, she was supported by loyal friends.
 In the early 1930s, she moved to New York City, where she lived with her sister, Franciska, a pianist, and her secretary, Edith Wynner.
 In 1935, she formed the World Center for Women's Archives with Mary Ritter Beard.
 The purpose of the archive was to document the individual and organizational achievements of influential women as an educational reference for women to study the history other women.
 Schwimmer received an honorary World Peace Prize in 1937, organized by Catt, Albert Einstein, Sylvia Pankhurst, Romain Rolland, Margaret Sanger, and others, which provided her with a prize of $7,000.

 Also in 1937, Schwimmer formed the Campaign for World Government with Lloyd, the first World Federalist organization of the 20th century.
 The purpose of the organization was to establish world governance with a constitution, elected representation, a supranational legal system to resolve conflicts between nations, and an International Criminal Court to address human rights issues.
 Schwimmer was one of the pioneers who backed creation of the International Court of Justice as a means to provide equal participation and protection for all people regardless of ethnicity, race, or gender.
-Between 1938 and 1945, Schwimmer campaigned to aid European colleagues, such as Helene Stöcker, escape from Nazi Germany.
+Between 1938 and 1945, Schwimmer campaigned to help European colleagues, such as Helene Stöcker, escape from Nazi Germany.
 In 1946, United States v.
 Schwimmer was overturned in Girouard v.
 United States, which determined that the Supreme Court had used an incorrect rule of law in Schwimmer, as well as in the cases United States v.
 Macintosh, 283 U.S. 605 (1931) and United States v.
 Bland, 283 U.S. 636 (1931).
 In 1948 she was nominated for the Nobel Peace Prize but had little chance of obtaining it, in spite of support from backers in Britain, France, Hungary, Italy, Sweden, and the United States.
 No prize was given that year, the Nobel Committee concluding that "no one living deserved it", an allusion widely considered to be referring to the death of the Mahatma Gandhi.